harishkathu/nvim_config/README.md

 - If using terminal in windows, remap Ctrl+v to Crtrl+Shift+v.

-  - This will allow using Ctrl-v in nvim (visual block mode), but suprisingly -\_('-')\_/- and magically XD this does not overwrite the remap. i.e. even after the remap Ctrl-v works for paste but wont work when nvim is active.
+  - This will allow using Ctrl-v in nvim (visual block mode), but surprisingly -\_('-')\_/- and magically XD this does not overwrite the remap. i.e. even after the remap Ctrl-v works for paste but won't work when nvim is active.

 - Require node for pyright.
-Used nvm for installing node, migth as well do it that way.
+Used nvm for installing node, might as well do it that way.

 ### Treesitter

-- Treesitter requires some c compiler this can be easiy done like this
+- Treesitter requires some c compiler this can be easily done like this

 - Without c compiler you will get an error saying no c or cpp compiler found in path

 - Install MinGW toolchain and install c, cpp compilers and add to path
-- Run these comands in terminal
+- Run these commands in terminal

   - > choco install mingw
   - > "refreshenv" -- refresh the env in terminal ;)